Moissanite vs Diamonds: A Comparison

 In the moissanite vs diamonds debate, one of the biggest factors to consider is their price.
 Moissanite is far less valuable than diamonds.
 While a nice one carat diamond can easily cost you over a thousand dollars, a comparable moissanite will only cost a few hundred.
 If you are considering buying a fancy colored stone, the price difference will be even more outstanding.

-Our professional selling process is so seamless and fast that you can receive payment for your diamonds in as little as 24 hours.
+Our professional selling process is so seamless and fast that the entire process can take as little as 24 hours.
 It’s no wonder why we have an A+ rating with the BBB and hundreds of fantastic customer reviews.
-Click the button below to sell your diamonds today.